sahinakkaya/1brc/README.md

 - calculateAveragePypy.py
 ```

 I added standard deviation calculations to first two implementations.

+In `calculateAverage.py`, input file is processed chunk by chunk.
+These chunks are then merged to get the final result.
+In the classical stddev formula, you use mean while processing your input list.
+But I didn't want to first calculate mean and then process the file again to calculate stddev, so I used [Welford's algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford%27s_online_algorithm) which allowed me to calculate mean and stddev with a single iteration.
+Then I used the solution described [here](https://stackoverflow.com/questions/7753002/adding-combining-standard-deviations) to combine multiple stddev's into one.

+For `calculateAveragePolars.py`, I didn't need to do much.
+I just used the function provided by `polars` library: `pl.std("measurement").alias("std_measurement")`.

-Here are the results:
+And here are the results:

 ## Performance (on a MacBook Pro M2 Pro 16GB, input file: 100M rows)
 | Interpreter |  Script | version | user | system | cpu | total |